DashineePARMANUM/superstore-data-analysis/README.md

 ---

-This project showcases data cleaning, analysis, and visualization in Excel using a home sales dataset.??
+This project demonstrates data cleaning, analysis, and visualization using Excel, Power BI and SQL on a U.S. Superstore sales dataset.

 ---